 Prince Entrepreneurship Leaders Program

 The Prince Entrepreneurship Leaders Program is a new organization for the serious entrepreneurship student.
-It is intended to provide guidance and support for those that are serious about launching their own scalable business either while at Stetson or after graduation, as well as gather a group of students that would represent the University at various competitions.
+It is intended to provide guidance and support for those who are serious about launching their own scalable business either while at Stetson or after graduation, as well as gather a group of students to represent the university at various competitions.

-A small group (10) of the best-qualified entrepreneurship majors, minors, or MBA students will be chosen for this elite program.
-Qualifications to be accepted include:
+A small group (10) of the best-qualified entrepreneurship majors, minors or MBA students will be chosen for this elite program.
+Qualifications to be accepted include the following: